 The safety and effectiveness of somatropin in patients aged 65 years and over has not been evaluated in clinical studies.
 Elderly patients may be more sensitive to the action of somatropin, and therefore may be more prone to development of adverse reactions.
 A lower starting dose and smaller dose increments should be considered for geriatric patients [see DOSAGE AND ADMINISTRATION].

 Acute overdosage may lead initially to hypoglycemia and subsequently to hyperglycemia.
-Long-term overdosage may result in signs and symptoms of gigantism or acromegaly consistent with the known effects of excess endogenous human GH.
+Overdose with somatropin is likely to cause fluid retention.
+Long-term overdosage may result in signs and symptoms of gigantism or acromegaly consistent with the known effects of excess growth hormone.

 ZOMACTON is contraindicated in patients with: